 As part of the New Professionals Programme (NPP), each year mid-career and senior records and archives professionals from around the world are asked to consider serving as Mentors for Active NPs (those new professionals selected to actively participate in the NPP for the year).

-An annual call for applicants is announced, and mid-career and more experienced professionals are encouraged to participate, with both able to offer valuable insights for the NPs, particularly around issues of career progression, continuing education, and professional development.
+A call for applicants is announced, and mid-career and more experienced professionals are encouraged to participate, with both able to offer valuable insights for the NPs, particularly around issues of career progression, continuing education, and professional development.

 What Does a Mentor Do?